LearnersGuild/guide/General/Membership/membership-cancellation.md

   * _**In particular, failure to be accepted into phases 2, 3 or 4 by week \(8\) eight of the current phase may immediately result in membership termination.**_

+* Five consecutive days of non-participation in the program without communicating with the staff \("no-call, no-show"\).

 * Failure to uphold Guild culture.

 * Noncompliance with Guild policies.